 The commodification of ICH, besides leading to more or less welcome changes, can also lead to power struggles, inequality and exploitation.

-For instance, You (2015) explains that locals were mobilised to achieve recognition for the practice of worshipping the ancient sage-kings Yao and Shun in Hongtong County, in China, and were promised some funds from the state.
+For instance, You (2015) explains that locals were mobilized to achieve recognition for the practice of worshipping the ancient sage-kings Yao and Shun (footnote 15) in Hongtong County, in China, and were promised some funds from the state.

 The funds, however, never went to the community and were all kept instead by the Hongtong Center for the Safeguarding of ICH.